Dukepq/ue-camera-script/README.md

 ### setting constants

-You'll want to set/change some constants such as the game title (used to prefix the folder name) or the key you're using to open the UE console inside of `constants.py`.
+You'll want to set/change some constants such as the game title (used to prefix the folder name) or to indicate the key you're using to open the UE console inside of `constants.py` (default $).

 ### customizing the number of captures and their angles